 Now the bad news: some venture capitalists have a bias against startups with an explicit positive social impact, on the grounds that they have a smaller addressable market, and that the founders are not sufficiently focused on creating shareholder wealth.
 And of course, effectively all venture capitalists are going to require some equity for their investment.
 Nearly every major Silicon Valley venture-capital firm has now invested in a B Corp, but traditional VC may not be a fit for you.

 Fortunately, there are a wide range of organizations that specifically want to support firms like you.
 We attempt here to list all the organizations which provide free support to for-profit companies and do not take equity.
-Thanks to outsourced research firm Wonder* for their help identifying some of these.

 - Ashoka is a foundation that engages in scouring for and choosing the leading social entrepreneurs across the globe, who it refers to as Ashoka Fellows.